mjesbar/house_prices/README.md

 ![diagram](diagrams/schematic_diagram.png)

-## Explaining step by step what the project do
+## Explaining step by step what the project does

 *the project is not runnable, it's only for auto-educational purposes, many of the data are fixed and depend on my local machine*